meshtastic/firmware/docs/software/mqtt.md

 | MESHID/+/msg/text/W/+ | To receive text messages from the internet (where the sender knows our mesh ID) |
 | +/+/msg/text/W/USERID | For each named user on the local mesh, to receive messages bound for that user  |

+### 1.5.3.
+Optional web services

+#### 1.5.3.1.
+Public MQTT broker service

+@Geeksville will provide a standard [MQTT broker](https://mosquitto.org/) on the web to facilitate use of this service, but clients can use any MQTT broker they choose.
+Geeksville will initially not charge for the use of this broker, but if it becomes a burden he might ask for donations or require a payment for the use of the server.

-The provided example MQTT broker from Geeksville will also have filters:
+The provided public MQTT broker from geeksville.com will also have filters to ensure:

-#### MESHID

-#### NODEID

-#### USERID

-#### DESTCLASS
+- only authenticated MESHIDs can publish under that ID
+- messages sent/to from the riot.im text message bridge can only be seen by that bridge or the intended destination/source mesh

 Is used to filter whole classes of destination IDs (DESTID).
 Can be...

 - L - Local, for this mesh only.
 - W - World, for this mesh and the broader internet

-#### DESTID

-Can be...

-- an internet username: kevinh@geeksville.com
-- ^ALL for anyone
-- An app ID (to allow apps out in the web to receive arbitrary binary data from nodes or simply other apps using meshtastic as a transport).
-They would connect to the MQTT broker and subscribe to their topic
+#### 1.5.3.2.
+Riot.im messaging bridge

+@Geeksville will run a riot.im bridge that talks to the public MQTT broker and sends/receives into the riot.im network.

+There is apparently already a riot.im [bridge](https://matrix.org/bridges/) for MQTT.
+That will possibly need to be customized a bit.
+But by doing this, we should be able to let random riot.im users send/receive messages to/from any meshtastic device.
+(FIXME add link and ponder security)

-### Named attribute API
+### 1.5.4.
+Named attribute API

+The current channel and node settings are set/read using a special protobuf exchange between a local client and the meshtastic device.
+In version 1.1 that mechanism will be changed so that settings are set/read using MQTT (even when done locally).
+This will enable remote node adminstration (even conceivably through the internet).

+To provide some basic security a new named attribute name "seckey" can be set.
+If set, any attribute operations must include that get with their operation request.
+Note: This mechanism still assumes that users you grant permission to access your local mesh are not 'adversaries'.
+A technically competent user could discover the remote attribute key needed for attribute reading/writing.
+In the 1.2ish timeframe we will add the concept of multiple channels and in that case, remote attribute operations will be on their own secured channel that regular 'users' can not see.

-### Name to ID mapping
+### 1.5.5.
+Name to ID mapping

 MQTT topic strings are very long and potentially expensive over the slow LORA network.
 Also, we don't want to burden each (dumb) node in the mesh with having to regex match against them.
 For that reason, well known topics map to (small) "topic IDs".
 For portions of the topic that correspond to a wildcard, those strings are provided as "topic arguments".
-This means that only the phone app needs to consider full ...
-FIXME.
+This means that only the phone app needs to consider full topic strings.
+Device nodes will only understand integer topic IDs and their arguments.

-## Work items
+FIXME, add more details to this section and figure out how unassigned apps/topics work in this framework.

+## 1.6.
+Development plan

+Given the previous problem/goals statement, here's the initial thoughts on the work items required.
+As this idea becomes a bit more fully baked we should add details on how this will be implemented and guesses at approximate work items.

-### Cleanup/refactoring of existing codebase
+### 1.6.1.
+Cleanup/refactoring of existing codebase

+- Change nodeIDs to be base64 instead of eight hex digits.
+- Add the concept of topic IDs and topic arguments to the protobufs and the device code.
 - Refactor the position features into a position "mini-app".
 Use only the new public on-device API to implement this app.
 - Refactor the on device texting features into a messaging "mini-app".
 (Similar to the position mini-app)

-### Riot.im bridge

-There is apparently already a riot.im bridge for MQTT.
-That will possibly need to be customized a bit.
-But by doing this, we should be able to let random riot.im users send/receive messages to/from any meshtastic device.
-(FIXME add link and ponder security)
+- Add first cut of the "gateway node" code (i.e. MQTT broker client) to the python API (very little code needed for this component)
+- Confirm that texting works to/from the internet
+- Confirm that positions are optionally sent to the internet
+- Add the first cut of the "gateway node" code to the android app (very little code needed for this component)

-### New 'no-code-IOT' mini-app
+### 1.6.2.
+New 'no-code-IOT' mini-app

 Add a new 'remote GPIO/serial port/SPI/I2C access' mini-app.
-This new standard app would use the MQTT messaging layer to let users (devs that don't need to write device code) do basic (potentially dangerous) operations remotely.
+This new standard app would use the MQTT messaging layer to let users (developers that don't need to write device code) do basic (potentially dangerous) operations remotely.

-#### Supported operations in the initial release
+#### 1.6.2.1.
+Supported operations in the initial release

 Initially supported features for no-code-IOT.

 - Set any GPIO
 - Read any GPIO

-#### Supported operations eventually
+#### 1.6.2.2.
+Supported operations eventually

 General ideas for no-code IOT.